The best way to learn is to download the software and try it out

 The way MongoDB handles replication and failover (by promoting “secondaries” to “primaries” automatically) can result in lost writes and inconsistent reads.
 So if a primary goes down, MongoDB is likely to suffer data loss or inconsistency.
 This risk is one reason why MongoDB deployments need to be closely monitored at all times.

-The Couchbase Data Platform, which was purpose-built for distributed environments, has an entirely different approach to replication and failover, with cross datacenter replication (XDCR) that significantly reduces the potential of data loss and inconsistency.
+Couchbase which was purpose-built for distributed environments, has an entirely different approach to replication and failover, with cross data center replication (XDCR) that significantly reduces the potential of data loss and inconsistency.
 During a failover, Couchbase prevents two distinct nodes from accepting simultaneous reads or writes of the same data.

 Challenge 4: Operational overhead